chrisnunes57/chrisnunes57.github.io/_posts/security/2020-05-05-Google-XSS-Game---Level-1.md

 ![A snippet of code from the source of the website](/assets/img/google-xss/google-xss-level-1-code.png)

 Looking at the code above, we can see that the server just takes our input and sticks it right back into the HMTL.
-So, if anyone wanted to be *malicious* and run javascript on the site, we could just insert a script element, like ```<script>alert("hi there!")</script>```.
+So, if anyone wanted to be *malicious* and run Javascript on the site, we could just insert a script element, like ```<script>alert("hi there!")</script>```.
 This gets us the following result:

 ![A message saying that we passed the level](/assets/img/google-xss/google-xss-level-1-solved.png)